-In order to provide a detailed model of current movements for the purposes of oil spill and drill cutting dispersion modelling for the more southern, undrilled licence areas, a detailed hydrodynamic model of the North Falkland Basin was developed by RPS Belfast.
+In order to provide a detailed model of current movements for the purposes of oil spill and drill cutting dispersion modelling, a detailed hydrodynamic model of the North Falkland Basin was developed by RPS Belfast.
 The model was calibrated using a combination of historic records and ADCP (Acoustic Doppler Current Profiler) current data acquired during seismic surveys.

 A summary of the methodology and conclusions of the hydrodynamic modelling is provided below.
-The full summary report methodology and detailed results are presented in Appendix III.